 Utilize social media channels

 You have Facebook, Twitter, and LinkedIn at your disposal.
 Some people may underestimate the power these channels have over branding and awareness but they’re actually great tools in generating leads.
 You can tweak your captions a little bit depending on the channel you’re using for tone and consistency purposes.
 You can tweak the registration page link by including FB, LI, or TW at the end of it as a way to categorize registrants into which social media channel they registered.
-This way, you’d have an idea which channel works the best for you in terms of generating leads.
+This way, you’d have an idea of which channel works the best for you in terms of generating leads.

 Add a pop-up